locket0115/chessai/README.md

-# chess
+# Chess Game
+made with python

+## instructions
+- Entry point: main.py
+- Drag mouse to controll pieces
+- Press 't' to change theme
+- Press 'r' to reset game

+- working on AI mode
+- only supports PVP currently

-TODO:
+### TODO:

 features
 - some VFX for pawn promotion
 - winner result screen

 fix bug
-- when king can capture same team when the piece captured checked piece - solved... maybe?
+- some pieces can capture same team
 - when pawn en-passant capture sound and move sounds plays simultaneously
 - king cant move to the grid which it can go